This sweet fizzy Lemon Ginger Kombucha is the perfect refreshing drink to cool you off. It's a great alternative to lemonade.

 This Lemon Ginger Kombucha is one of my favorite flavors.
 It has enough fresh ginger that you can actually taste the ginger flavor, while maintaining the perfect balance of flavor.

-I've even made Ginger Kombucha Scoby Candy.
+I've even made kombucha scoby Ginger Chews.
 It's a great way to use up those extra scobys that accumulate.